BenEmdon/one-on-ones/README.md

 # one-on-ones
-This repo serves as a template to organize your 1:1s in.
+This repo serves as a template to organize 1:1s agendas in.

 Contents:
 - Workflow to create a weekly agenda issue